Poisonite/MakeMKV-Auto-Rip/ROADMAP.md

   - System notification integration
   - Custom sound file support

-#### Repeat Mode Configs

-- **Description**: Add configurations to the config file for repeat mode and drive loading delay
-- **Benefits**: Users can easily enable/disable repeat mode and set their preferred delay
-- **Contribution Difficulty**: 🟢 Beginner-Friendly
-- **Details**:
-  1. Add a configuration option to turn repeat mode on or off
-  2. Add a configuration option to adjust the delay time when loading drives (in seconds)

 #### NPM Package Distribution

 - **Description**: Package and publish MakeMKV Auto Rip as an npm package